The color red is a primary color and the color at the long-wavelength end of the visible spectrum.

 How to Create Warmer Shades of Red

 You can achieve this by combining red with an equally warm yellow.
-Note that the yellow you choose must not contain any hints of blue as this will instead make your result look more like a muddy brown because of the presence of all primary colors (red, yellow, and blue).
+Note that the yellow you choose must not contain any hints of blue, as this will instead make your result look more like a muddy brown because of the presence of all primary colors (red, yellow, and blue).

 How to Create Cooler Red Shades

-Now that you know how to make a hotter shade of red, you can do the exact opposite and make a cooler shade.
+Now that you know how to make a hotter shade of red, you can do the exact opposite and create a cooler shade.
 Simply mix in a blue color to produce a violet-red result.
 You can also achieve a burgundy shade by mixing red with violet.

 How to Mute Red Colors

-So, now you've learned how to warm and cool your red colors, how do you make reds brighter, darker, or more muted?
+So, now that you've learned how to warm and cool your red colors, how do you make reds brighter, darker, or more muted?

-To make red colors brighter, simply mix in some white.
-You can make a warmer or cooler shade by choosing a warm or cooler white to mix into your red.
+To make reds brighter, simply add white.
+By choosing a warm or cooler white to mix into your red, you can create a warmer or cooler shade.